 The black side of the capacitors is the negative terminal.

 The logic board just slides out of the case when the cables have been disconnected - no screws!

 Remove the RAM and the battery to get them out of the way.

 Desoldering the capacitors on the Logic Board is a pain in the arse.
 There are tiny contacts which they are soldered to on the board, and there's a good chance they've been corroded by the leaking caps.
-Be careful, you want to try and leave these in-tact as once they're gone, you could be out of luck.
+Be careful, you want to try and leave these intact as once they're gone, you have nothing to solder the new caps to except the hairline traces on the board.
 Circled below you can see the contact at the top is intact, but the bottome one lifted out with the capacitor.
 Use as little force as possible to avoid damaging them and working slowly seemed to do the trick.

 You can see the trace to the intact and damaged contacts.
 I will need to find some way to attach these to the new caps, or to fix the contact.
 This is my first time fixing one of these old macs, so mistakes were made.
 Hopefully I'll be able to salvage this.